Purdue-CS193/homework-0-RickeyDCox/index.md

+# Rickey Cox's First CS193 Homework

+## Things I Love About CS193
+- Getting right into the coding
+- The professor is pretty cool
+- Homework is actaully kinda fun

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.